thhdragon/krusty-rs/memory_bank/tasks/TASK003-gcode-macro-streaming-parsing.md

 Next: begin implementation of macro expansion and streaming parser (subtask 3.3).

 ### 2025-07-24
+**Streaming Parser Infrastructure Review:**
+- The codebase already contains an `AsyncGCodeParser` that implements `futures::Stream` for async streaming parsing, with macro expansion support via a `MacroExpander` trait.
+- Macro expansion is performed in the async parser, and expanded commands are queued and yielded before continuing with the source.
+- Next: verify and enhance async macro expansion integration, ensure error recovery and command injection match the design, and add/improve tests/examples for streaming parser with macro expansion.

+### 2025-07-24
 **Implementation Plan for Macro Expansion and Streaming Parser:**
 1. Refactor `GCodeParser` to implement `futures::Stream` for async streaming parsing.
 2. Ensure macro expansion is async and integrates with the stream (buffer expanded commands, yield before continuing source).